-- (a) ~~a~~cknowledge in writing, within 7 Days, receipt of every application for approval of a Plan of Work submitted under this Part, specifying the date of receipt; - (b) ~~p~~lace the application, together with the attachments and annexes thereto, in safe custody and ensure the confidentiality of all Confidential Information contained in the application; and - (c) ~~[Alt.
-1 w~~ithin 30 Days of receipt of an application for approval of a Plan of Work submitted under this Part ~~]~~ ~~[Alt.
-2 Conduct the notification and consultation requirements related to applications for approval of a Plan of Work in accordance with regulations 11 and 93bis]~~ and: - (i) ~~n~~otify the members of the Authority of the receipt of such application; ~~and and circulate to them information of a general nature which is not confidential regarding the application, and information enabling them to access a non-confidential version of the application;~~ - (ii) ~~n~~otify the members of the Commission and the Finance Committee of receipt of such application.]
+(a) acknowledge in writing, within 7 Days, receipt of every application for approval of a Plan of Work submitted under this Part, specifying the date of receipt;

+(b) place the application, together with the attachments and annexes thereto, in safe custody and ensure the confidentiality of all Confidential Information contained in the application; and f(c) [Alt.
+1 within 30 Days of receipt of an application for approval of a Plan of Work submitted under this Part] [Alt.
+2 Conduct the notification and consultation requirements related to applications for approval of a Plan of Work in accordance with regulations 11 and 93bister and]:

 - To address inconsistencies in this DR, a proposal was made to replace the wording of the chapeau of subpara (c).
-Action: Two alternatives have been included for the consideration of the Council. - Some delegations suggested that the second part of subpara (c)(i) would occur after the Secretary-General has checked the application under DR 10 (1).
+Action: Two alternatives have been included for the consideration of the Council. - Some delegations suggested that the second part of subpara (c)(i) would occur after the Secretary-General has checked the application under DR 10

+(1).
 As such, it was proposed to move it to DR 10.
 Since no specific proposal was made on the placement of this sentence, its language has been included by the Secretariat in a new version of para 2. bis of DR 10.